vratidc/vratidc.github.io/_projects/lonar.md

 The prototype was evaluated in a controlled setting with users of varying familiarity with XR.
 These insights reinforced the importance of clarity, pacing, and physical grounding in museum-based XR experiences.

 This project demonstrates how Mixed Reality can bridge the gap between scientific research and public engagement without overwhelming users with technological novelty.
-By combining narrative, spatial exploration, and layered information, the experience presents Lonar Crater as both a scientific phenomenon and a living cultural landscape.

-The work lays a foundation for scalable, immersive installations that can support education, conservation, and public curiosity around complex heritage sites.
+By combining narrative, spatial exploration, and layered information, this XR experience supports education, conservation, and public curiosity around complex heritage sites.